Nizam-e-Islam Party: Islamic Republic of Pakistan (1956–1971)

 The Nizam-e-Islam Party protested against the central government's discriminatory treatment of Bengalis.
 It played a role in the struggle for East Pakistan's demands.
 For example, they demanded that Pakistan's capital be changed from Rawalpindi to Dhaka and that the headquarters of the Pakistan Navy to be in Chittagong, rather than Karachi.

 In 1966, the Nizam-e-Islam party asked its ministers to resign from the government.
 The party split from the Jamiat Ulema-e-Islam in the following year.
-In 1969, a central election was held within the party, with Muhammad Shafi Deobandi as chief advisor, Zafar Ahmad Usmani as president, Athar Ali as executive president, Abdul Wahab Khan and Mustafa al-Madani as vice-presidents, Ehtisham ul Haq Thanvi as qaid (chief leader) and Siddiq Ahmad as secretary-general.
+In 1969, a central election was held within the party, with Muhammad Shafi as chief advisor, Zafar Ahmad Usmani as president, Athar Ali as executive president, Abdul Wahab Khan and Mustafa al-Madani as vice-presidents, Ehtisham ul Haq Thanvi as qaid (chief leader) and Siddique Ahmad as secretary-general.

 In the lead-up to the 1970 East Pakistan Provincial Assembly election, the Party entered into an agreement with the Jamaat-e-Islami that the Jamaat will not nominate a candidate in a constituency where the Nizam-e-Islam nominates their candidate, and that the Nizam-e-Islam will not nominate a candidate where the Jamaat has nominated a candidate.
 Regardless, the Awami League under the leadership of Sheikh Mujibur Rahman won all the seats in East Pakistan except twelve (one belonging to Nizam-e-Islam), rightfully making him the next Prime Minister of Pakistan.
 A lengthy delay in the transfer of power to the Awami League in Bengal by the central government in West Pakistan, eventually led to the outbreak of the Bangladesh Liberation War.

 The party was against Bangladesh being an independent country.
 Its leaders like Farid Ahmad supported the Pakistan army and their paramilitary forces.
 The party was in the Peace Committees of East Pakistan, and provided intelligence to Pakistan Army.
 Ahmad was killed after the war by members of the Mujib Bahini.

 Bangladesh period (1971–present)

 The government of Bangladesh banned all religion-based parties, including Nizam-e-Islam, after its independence.
 In 1978, this ban was lifted under president Ziaur Rahman.
-The Nizam-e-Islam Party was reorganised in 1981, with Siddiq Ahmad as its new president, Manzurul Ahsan as secretary, Ashraf Ali as assistant secretary and Sarwar Kamal Azizi as publicity and public welfare secretary.
-A central election was held three years later, with Abdul Malek Halim becoming president, Siddiq Ahmad as adviser, Ataur Rahman and Sarwar Kamal Azizi as vice presidents, Ashraf Ali as general secretary and Nurul Haque Arman as organising secretary.
+The Nizam-e-Islam Party was reorganised in 1981, with Siddique Ahmad as its new president, Manzurul Ahsan as secretary, Ashraf Ali Dharnondoli as assistant secretary and Sarwar Kamal Azizi as publicity and public welfare secretary.
+A central election was held three years later, with Abdul Malek Halim becoming president, Siddique Ahmad as adviser, Ataur Rahman and Sarwar Kamal Azizi as vice presidents, Ashraf Ali Dharnondoli as general secretary and Nurul Haque Arman as organising secretary.

 It became part of the Islami Okiya Jote alliance composed of six parties.